traveltomadeira/rethinkdb-elasticsearch-sync/README.md

 # rethinkdb-elasticsearch-sync

-> Synchronizes RethinkDB database into an ElasticSearch service
+> Command-line utility that synchronizes RethinkDB database into an ElasticSearch service.

+Characteristics:

+* Listens to changes on all tables on a RethinkDB database.
+* Supports the creation of new tables.
+* Sends the document *as is* to Elastic Search.
+* Maps a table in RethinkDB to an index on ElasticSearch.
+* Outputs logs in JSON format

 ## Install